OpenThread CLI

 This function initializes the OpenThread CLI interface.
 It must be called after OpenThread::begin() and before using any CLI functions.

-Note: The OpenThread stack must be started before initializing the CLI.
+Note: The OpenThread stack must be initialized with OpenThread::begin() before initializing the CLI.
+The Thread protocol itself may still be stopped while CLI commands configure the dataset.

 end